 Spelling past employers and schools incorrectly.
 It can be easy to misspell some companies or schools as your spell check might not recognize them.
-Take the extra minute or two of research to pull out an old pay stub or pull up the company or school website to make sure you’ve got it down correctly.
+Take an extra minute or two and pull out an old pay stub or research the company or school website to make sure you’ve got it down correctly.
 While you might not think it’s a big deal, an alum or business partner of the school or company might think otherwise.

 NOT TRIPLE CHECKING EVERYTHING IN UPPER CAPS.
 Many programs will not catch a misspelling in upper caps.
 Make sure you’re telling people about your WORK HISTORY not your WORK HITSORY.